php-dev-br/laravel-doc-pt-br/billing.md

     $user = User::find(1);

-    $user->newSubscription('default', 'premium')->create($paymentMethod);
+    $user->newSubscription('main', 'premium')->create($paymentMethod);

 The first argument passed to the `newSubscription` method should be the name of the subscription.
-If your application only offers a single subscription, you might call this `default` or `primary`.
+If your application only offers a single subscription, you might call this `main` or `primary`.
 The second argument is the specific plan the user is subscribing to.
 This value should correspond to the plan's identifier in Stripe.

 The `create` method, which accepts [a Stripe payment method identifier](#storing-payment-methods) or Stripe `PaymentMethod` object, will begin the subscription as well as update your database with the customer ID and other relevant billing information.